framework-one/framework-one.github.io/source/documentation/index.markdown

 * Empty `index.cfm` (this file is required but the content is ignored)
 * `views` folder containing a `main` subfolder containing `default.cfm` - your initial application view

-See the `helloworld` example in the `examples` folder which is this same minimal application.
+See the `1helloworld` example in the `examples` folder which is this same minimal application.

 Create `Application.cfc` containing: